Victória Chamorro

-Victória Guapiassu Lobo Chamorro (born 10 July 1996) is a female water polo goalkeeper of Brazil.
+Victória Chamorro Reibel (born 10 July 1996 as Victoria Guapiassu Lobo Chamorro) is a female water polo goalkeeper of Brazil.

 She was part of the Brazilian team at the water polo world championships 2013 in Barcelona, 2015 in Kazan and 2019 in Budapest.
 She has over 100 caps for Brazil.

 Chamorro won two bronze medals in the Panamerican Games 2015 in Toronto and 2019 in Lima.

 She participated at the 2016 Summer Olympics.

-She played for University of Southern California from 2014-2018.
+She played for University of Southern California from 2014 to 2018.
 She made her Bachelor in social sciences and economics.

-Since 2019 she plays in Germany for Wasserfreunde Spandau 04.
+Since 2019 she plays in Germany.
+She played for Spandau 04 and SV Bayer Uerdingen.

-She is allied with the German waterpolo nationalteam player Ben Reibel.
-He is playing for Wasserfreunde Spandau, too.
+She is married with the former German waterpolo nationalteam player Ben Reibel.